featurestorebook/mlfs-book/README.md

   1. Create a feature view by joining the `air_quality` and `weather` feature groups.
   2. Split the feature view data into training and testing datasets.
   3. Train an XGBoost regression model on the training data.
-  4. Evaluate the model using metrics (MSE)
+  4. Evaluate the model using metrics (MSE and R-Squared)
   5. Save the trained model and upload it to Hopsworks for inference.